 CSU's campus contact is Lanai Greenhalgh, MS, MA, LCSW.
 Lanai provides services such as in-person crisis assessments, assistance in locating local resources, assistance with work-related issues and problems, specialized trainings, and traumatic event debriefing for individuals and departments who have experienced a crisis or loss.
-She is located in Johnson Hall Room #104 and can be reached by phone at (970) 491-1527 or by email Lanai.Greenhalgh@ColoState.edu.
+She is located in the General Services Building, Suite 316 and can be reached by phone at (970) 491-1527 or by email Lanai.Greenhalgh@ColoState.EDU.

 Confidential Consultation on Personal Issues

 Employees will be referred to an experienced clinician in the community for personal concerns, such as:

 When a legal issue arises, attorneys are available to provide confidential support with practical, understandable information and assistance.
 If an employee requires representation, he/she can be referred to a qualified attorney for a free 30 minute consultation and a 25% reduction in customary legal fees thereafter.
 Legal issues may include:

 Financial issues can arise at any time, from dealing with debt to saving for college.
 Various tools and resources are available to address financial concerns such as: